 What I personally found useful is to give patients my one-minute speech, and then a few resources they can check out to get more information, such as the Obesity Code, DietDoctor, and a summary sheet that I created (in French).
 A colleague of mine.
-Dr. Hala Lahlou, has also produced a pamphlet (also in Molière’s language), and Youtube videos, which can be found here.
+Dr. Hala Lahlou, has also produced a pamphlet (also in Molière’s language), and Youtube videos.
 It’s convenient to direct patients there.
 I tell my patients to book an appointment with me if they’re interested in giving food a try as a therapeutic option.

 If all you have is that one encounter with the patient in front of you, give them at least a one-minute speech, and resources.
 Plant that seed.